gjtorikian/stheno/README.md

 In traditional Rich Text Editors and all other help desks, you might have a series of checkboxes to enable and disable things, or at best you have a "block" editor for "fancy components".
 In most cases they don't get that far and you expect your customers to create and upload custom images.

 In a Stheno world, you expose linting.
 You give them strongly typed JSON objects they can add in their settings that apply either org wide or just for their specific use.
 Love VIM?
 Go ahead and use it instead of the default keybindings.
 Want to have a personal dictionary?
 Do it.
-Want every single helpdesk article title to autoinsert a link?
+Want every single help desk article title to autoinsert a link?
 Do it.

 Just don't make me stop typing and click things.